alsrb1208/temp-repo/README.md

 # My Project Plan (Level 1 Heading)

-***emphasize*** Note:
-This document is written merely as an illustrative example, and does not provide any working guide to an actual project.
+***note***: This document is written merely as an illustrative example, and does not provide any working guide to an actual project.